SenseLogic/BASIL/README.md

 Tags
 ```

-The "Email", "Login" and "Pseudonym" columns are based on the prior "FirstName" and "LastName" columns if they are defined before them.
+The "Email", "Login" and "Pseudonym" columns are based on the prior "FirstName" and "LastName" columns if they exist.

-The "Slug" column is based on the prior "Title" or "Name" column if it is defined before it.
+The "Slug" column is based on the prior "Title" or "Name" column if it exists.

 ### Column types